Melatonin as a medication and supplement: Elimination

 In humans, 90% of orally administered exogenous melatonin is cleared in a single passage through the liver, a small amount is excreted in urine, and a small amount is found in saliva.
 Melatonin is excreted in the urine 2 to 5% as the unchanged drug.

 Melatonin has an elimination half-life of about 20 to 60 minutes.
 The half-life of prolonged-release melatonin (Circadin) is 3.5 to 4 hours.

 Chemistry

 Melatonin, also known as N-acetyl-5-methoxytryptamine, is a substituted tryptamine and a derivative of serotonin (5-hydroxytryptamine).
 It is structurally related to N-acetylserotonin (normelatonin; N-acetyl-5-hydroxytryptamine), which is the chemical intermediate between serotonin and melatonin in the body.
 Synthetic melatonin receptor agonists used in medicine like ramelteon, tasimelteon, agomelatine, and piromelatine (still in clinical trials) are analogues of melatonin.

+Synthesis

+The chemical synthesis of melatonin has been described.

 History

 The first patent for its use in circadian rhythm disorders was granted in 1987 to Roger V Short and Stuart Armstrong at Monash University, and the first patent for its use as a low-dose sleep aid was granted to Richard Wurtman at MIT in 1995.
 Around the same time, the hormone got a lot of press as a possible treatment for many illnesses.
 The New England Journal of Medicine editorialized in 2000: "With these recent careful and precise observations in blind persons, the true potential of melatonin is becoming evident, and the importance of the timing of treatment is becoming clear."

 It was approved for medical use in the European Union in 2007.